 The park is also a sanctuary for Patagonia’s wildlife.
 A major puma-conservation area, it’s home to herds of guanacos that are the pumas’ main prey, as well as flocks of rheas and flamingos that wander the steppes.
 Shy Andean deer hide amidst the foliage, while overhead giant condors patrol the skies.

-When you visit, you’ll also have the opportunity of visit Grey Glacier, one of the few ice packs on Earth that’s actually expanding.
-Excursions in a high-speed launch take you within touching distance of the electric-blue surface, while allowing you to witness the carving action that produced the cordillera’s dramatically striated peaks.
+When you visit, you’ll also have the opportunity of visit Grey Glacier.
+Excursions in a catamaran take you up-close to the electric-blue surface, while allowing you to witness the carving action that produced the cordillera’s dramatically striated peaks.